katilp/condition-data-test/README.md

 ./prepare.sh
 ```

-For any other config file than the default, it is best to check that the GlobalTag commands are of form
+Change the input file and the GlobalTag if needed in the config file and check that the GlobalTag commands are of form

 ```
 process.GlobalTag.connect = cms.string('sqlite_file:<global-tag-name>_stripped.db')